axibase/atsd/administration/metric-persistence-filter.md

 ![](./images/metric_persistence_filter_2.png)

-If some of the incoming data is of low value it may not be worth storing it.
+If some of the incoming data is of low value it can be ignored when received.

 ![](./images/series.png)